 If you are looking for a cost-effective solution and you want to have full control of your online store, then WooCommerce is the best platform for you.

-If you want something that’s completely hassle-free with infinite scalability, then Shopify is the better platform for you.
+If you want something that’s completely hassle-free and has infinite scalability, then Shopify is the better platform for you.

 FAQs about Shopify vs. WooCommerce